zachsowerby/RA_Research/DL_Commentary.md

 - Summary: Strabo discussed only insofar as a quote of his is useful for analysis of the word σπουδαῖος.

 ## Comment 116
 - Manuscript Citation: p.
-48, note No. 2
+48, note No. 1
 - Image: [link]()
-- Summary:
+- Summary: Strabo cited as the source for Anacharsis' invention of the bellows, as well.

 ## Comment 117
 - Manuscript Citation: p.
-48, note No. 3
+48, note No. 2
 - Image: [link]()
-- Summary:
+- Summary: Strabo and Seneca both used as evidence to disprove that Anacharsis invented the potter's wheel (since it's in Homer, who predated Anacharsis).

 ## 6. Investigation into Pittacus (p.29-34)